ScienceOfComputerProgramming/SCICO-D-21-00202/README.md

 Installation, Translation and Simulation:

+0) You need a runtime installation for the programming languages Java (https://www.java.com/) and Go-Lang (https://go.dev/).

+  Note: The Java and Go-Lang environment variables - especially the path variables - must be set correctly.
+See  manual of the respective programming language.

 1) Download the most recent jar file of the peermodel-translator from https://github.com/peermodel/translator/releases and store it in a local directory.
 Let us refer to the absolute path of this local directory with LDIR in the following.

 2) Check out the examples found in https://github.com/peermodel/examples into LDIR.

-3) Open a powershell and change directory to LDIR, i.e:
+3) Open a powershell and change directory to <em>LDIR</em>, i.e:

   cd LDIR